wcgordon1/lamplighter/manuscript/publish/ch13_Break_the_Line.md

 "Mr. Archer has been very cooperative.
 In fact, he provided us with some useful documentation about your... informal practices."
 Bram opened his folder and pulled out a sheet of paper.
 A map plate, copied down to the last lamp number.
 "This will help us ensure proper oversight during the transition."

 Ivy's chest went cold.
 Cole's neat handwriting filled the margins, noting route patterns and key assignments.
 Every gap in their coverage, every backup plan they'd discussed, laid out like a blueprint for their own dismantling.
 She could see her own route marked in blue ink, Tamsin's in red, Rooke's in green.
-Even the emergency caches were marked—the spare chalk they kept in the storm drains, the salt tins hidden near the promenade.
+Even the emergency caches were marked: the spare chalk they kept in the storm drains, the salt tins hidden near the promenade.

 "When?"
 Ivy asked, her voice barely above a whisper.